 The 90s were without a doubt, the golden age of rap.
-NME’s brings you a killer playlist of the 20 finest hip-hop tracks of the 1990s.
+NME’s bringing you a killer playlist of the 20 finest hip-hop tracks of the 1990s.

 Nas, ‘The World Is Yours’